NERC-CEH/ANaRM/README.md

 Basic example:
 This is a basic example that will use the "BASE" landcover map and the flow directions to create the following
-- XXXX (peak flows for BASE scenario) in m^3/s.
+- flow_base_scenario.tif (peak flows for BASE scenario) in m^3/s.
-- csv (flow data at locations specified in OUTLETS)
+- rea_checkpoints_example_OUTPUT.csv (flow data at locations specified in OUTLETS)
-- FARL.tif (gridded FARL values - using the slightly modified definition specified in Miller 2022)
+- farl_base.tif (gridded FARL values - using the slightly modified definition specified in Miller 2022)
 - CCAR.tif (Cumulative Catchment ARea) in units of the grid cell resoution (10mx10).

 1. Place ANaRM_main.R, ANaRM_functions.R, options.inp and runoff.csv in a base directory.
 Create subdirectories "input", "output1", and "output2".